20 Aug 2012

 end

-(On Github) You might now realize: Nothing happens!
+You might now realize: Nothing happens!
 No database connection is made, nothing!
 In fact, DataMapper doesn't actually perform the database call until really, really necessary!
 It just returns a "placeholder" collection if you want that has the information needed to actually perform the call.
-One way to trigger that call would be #first:

 def first(*args)